nattui/basic-web/README.md

 All parts of Basic Web are free to use and abuse under the open-source MIT license.

 ## Acknowledgement
-Skeleton was created by [Nhat Nguyen](https://github.com/nguyen-nhat).
+Basic Web was created by [Nhat Nguyen](https://github.com/nguyen-nhat).